RD-58

 The RD-58 (Ракетный Двигатель-58, GRAU index: 11D58) is a rocket engine, developed in the 1960s by OKB-1, now RKK Energia.
-The project was managed by Mikhail Melnikov, and it was based on the previous S1.5400 which was the first staged combustion engine in the world.
-The engine was initially created to power the Block D stage of the Soviet Union's abortive N1 rocket.
+The project was managed by Mikhail Melnikov, and it was based on the previous S1.5400 engine, which was the first staged combustion engine in the world.
+The engine was initially created to power the Blok D stage of the Soviet Union's abortive N1 rocket.
 Derivatives of this stage are now used as upper stages on some Proton and Zenit rockets.
 An alternative version of the RD-58 chamber, featuring a shorter nozzle, was used as the N1's roll-control engine.

-The RD-58 uses LOX as the oxidizer and RG-1 as fuel in an oxidizer rich staged combustion cycle.
+The RD-58 uses liquid oxygen as the oxidizer and RG-1 as fuel in an oxidizer-rich staged combustion cycle.
 It features a single gimbaled chamber, radial centrifugal pumps with auxiliary booster pumps, and an oxygen-rich preburner.
 Recent modifications include a lightweight carbon-composite nozzle extender developed by NPO Iskra.

 The Buran spacecraft used two of an evolution of the RD-58M, called 17D12, as its main orbital correction engines.
 Instead of RG-1, it burned Syntin, and could be ignited 15 times.
 It is assumed that it was the base for the RD-58S, which had practically the same specifications and powered the Blok DM-2M.
 But the manufacturer states that the engine is compatible with both propellants.

 The current version of the engine is the RD-58M (manufacturer designation 11D58M), which has slightly reduced thrust, but increased isp.
 An even newer version is under development and is known as the RD-58MF (manufacturer designation 11D58MF).
 It will reduce thrust to 49.03 kN to keep the same length but increase expansion ratio to 500:1.
 This will enable it to gain 20s of isp (to an expected 372s).
 It will eventually fly on the Blok DM-03.
 This new version of the engine will be built in the Krasnoyarsk Machine-Building Plant.
 During a November 2014 interview, Vladimir Kolmykov, the Deputy General Director of the Chemical Division of Krasnoyarsk Machine-Building Plant, stated that the production of Block-DM was suspended during that year, but work on the stage and development of the RD-58MF will resume during 2015.